Mali, Emirates facilitated Venezuelan gold trade in 2020, opposition says

 CARACAS (Reuters) - Venezuela sent gold to Mali in 2020 via Russian-owned planes to exchange for euros and U.S. dollars that President Nicolas Maduro’s government used to remain afloat despite U.S. sanctions, an opposition representative said on Wednesday.

-Julio Borges, designated by opposition leader Juan Guaido as his chief overseas envoy, told reporters that the gold was refined in Mali and then resold primarily in the United Arab Emirates (UAE) to allow for Maduro’s administration to obtain foreign currency cash.
+Julio Borges, designated by opposition leader Juan Guaido as his chief overseas envoy, told reporters that the gold was refined in Mali and then resold primarily in the United Arab Emirates (UAE) to allow for Maduro’s administration to obtain the equivalent of at least $1 billion in euros in particular.

-The United States, which accuses Maduro of rigging his 2018 re-election, sanctioned the OPEC nation’s state oil company in early 2019 in a bid to pressure Maduro to resign.
+The United States, which accuses Maduro of rigging his 2018 re-election, imposed sanctions on Venezuela’s state oil company in early 2019 in a bid to pressure Maduro to resign.
 His socialist government has increasingly turned to the sale of monetary gold as a source of income, with central bank reserves dropping to a 50-year low.

+“We are requesting that U.S. and European authorities make their system for dismantling these types of organized crime groups more sophisticated,” Borges said, adding that the opposition had been tracking the Venezuelan gold trade for the past year, culminating in the report presented Wednesday.

+Borges said that Noor Capital, an Emirati company that in early 2019 said it had bought three tonnes of gold from Venezuela’s central bank but would refrain from further transactions until Venezuela’s situation stabilized, had been involved in the 2020 transactions.

 “Since 2016, Maduro has actively encouraged, supported, and facilitated the illegal mining, distribution, and sale of gold by his inner circle, funding repression, treating the country’s natural resources as his own, and devastating fragile ecosystems,” a U.S. State Department spokesperson said.

-The spokesperson did not directly address the role of Mali and the UAE in the gold trade.

-There was no immediate response to a request for comment from Mali’s government.
+Maduro, who retains the support of the Venezuelan military and allies including Russia, China and Cuba, argues Guaido is a U.S. puppet seeking to oust him in a coup.

-Reporting by Mayela Armas in Caracas; Additional reporting by Matt Spetalnick in Washington; Writing by Luc Cohen; Editing by Bill Berkrot
+Reporting by Mayela Armas and Corina Pons in Caracas; Additional reporting by Matt Spetalnick in Washington, Ghaida Ghantous in Dubai, and Tiemoko Diallo in Bamako; Writing by Luc Cohen; Editing by Bill Berkrot and Rosalba O’Brien

 Our Standards: The Thomson Reuters Trust Principles.